gwastro/pycbc/docs/ahope.rst

 =======================

 * Want to have the ability to run ligolw_segments_from_cats in separate-categories mode (and have this be the *only* mode).
 This requires some additions to ligolw_segments_compat so that vetoes called VETO_CAT_1, VETO_CAT_2 are merged into one list called CUMULATIVE_VETO_CAT_3.
 (Names are probably wrong, but you get the idea).
-* Adding ligolw_segments_compat breaks pegasus support and therefore I have temporarily disabled the ability to generate vetoes within the workflow (instead of at runtime).
-This is because it's input and output files are the *same name*, which pegasus cannot support.
+* Adding ligolw_segments_compat breaks pegasus support and therefore I (who?) have temporarily disabled the ability to generate vetoes within the workflow (instead of at runtime).
+This is because its input and output files are the *same name*, which pegasus cannot support.
 This needs fixing.
-* Dependant on above, once fixed we need to add some code for running ligolw_add and ligolw_segments_compat in the workflow if desired.
+* Dependent on above, once fixed we need to add some code for running ligolw_add and ligolw_segments_compat in the workflow if desired.
 * Enable the dax functionality (at the moment a dax is written, but we don't know what to do with it!) and ensure that codes are pegasus-compliant.
 (DUNCAN B + ALEX/IAN).
 * The documentation, both in code and on this page, is woefully out of date.
 This needs fixing ... anyone/everyone should feel free to edit and improve the existing documentation!